Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Sedimentation and Dispersion

 The apparent diffusivity $\Dhor$ (or $\tilde{D}_z$) originates from two distinct physical mechanisms.
 The first mechanism is normal diffusion due to Brownian motion, represented by the first term in Eq.~\eqref{Dxynd} for $\Dhor$ or Eq.~\eqref{Dznd} for $\tilde{D}_z$.
-The second mechanism is gravity-induced Taylor dispersion due to hydrodynamic anisotropy, corresponding to the second term in Eqs.~\eqref{Dxynd} for $\Dhor$ or Eq.~\eqref{Dznd} for $\tilde{D}_z$.
+The second mechanism is gravity-induced Taylor dispersion due to hydrodynamic anisotropy, corresponding to the second term in Eq.~\eqref{Dxynd} for $\Dhor$ or Eq.~\eqref{Dznd} for $\tilde{D}_z$.
 The torque acting on the particle affects both normal diffusion and Taylor dispersion.
-When $\alpha=0$, the well-known Taylor dispersion of \cite{brenner1979taylor,brenner1981taylor} is recovered: the diffusivities have terms proportional to $\beta^2$, which can be much larger than the terms of Brownian diffusion.
+When $\alpha=0$, the well-known Taylor dispersion of \cite{brenner1979taylor} is recovered: the diffusivities have terms proportional to $\beta^2$, which can be much larger than the terms of Brownian diffusion.
 For finite $\beta$, the diffusivities approach limiting values $\lim_{\alpha\to\infty} \Dhor=\tilde{D}^\perp$ and $\lim_{\alpha\to\infty} \tilde{D}_z=\tilde{D}^\perp (1+\chi)$.
 These limiting diffusivities correspond to the normal diffusion constants for a rigid particle in a perfectly gravity-aligned configuration.

-Our results show that scaling $\beta^2$ remains valid even under gravitational torque.
+Note that the original parameter $\beta$ in Eq.~\eqref{dimensionless_parameter} depends on the aspect ratio $r$, and here we define a new parameter $\beta_0=(M-M_{\mathrm{b}}) gL/(\kB T)$ to represent solely the magnitude of the external force.
+In addition, the original parameter $\alpha$ in Eq.~\eqref{dimensionless_parameter} depends on the $\beta_0$ as well, and here we define a new parameter $\epsilon=l_\mathrm{c}/L$ to represent solely the dimensionless centre offset.
+Therefore, we have